 XRF results include the proportions of elements present in the sampled archaeological or historical material.
 This may be used to establish likely provenance, manufacturing technique, mineral sources, and fabrication technology.
 The obtained data may detect inclusive material and/or detect reproductions and counterfeits.

 Which materials can be tested by XRF?

-XRF can be used to test a wide range of materials from ceramics to metals and glass.
+XRF can be used to test a wide range of materials from ceramics to metals.
 XRF testing provides a good, uniform detection level across a large portion of the Periodic Table and is applicable to a wide range of concentrations, from 100% down to a few parts per million (ppm).
 XRF is a safe and non-destructive process